QZOFlameFE/FE2024_1st_repo_ByFlame/README.md

 -->
 # Mobility Management
   Our robot is designed by lego, especially we used LEGO MINDSTORMS Education Core Set(Serial number 45544) and other LEGO EV3 sets: EV3 Expansion Set, EV3 Homeschool Combo Pack and others.
 You can view all of the LEGO EV3 sets by this link: <a href="https://www.bricklink.com/catalogList.asp?catType=S&catString=166.59.800">https://www.bricklink.com/catalogList.asp?catType=S&catString=166.59.800</a>.
 Robot's wheels are taken from LEGO SPIKE Prime set and its expansion set(serial numbers 45678-1 and  45680-1). </br>
-For better stability we used differential with two motors and steering control as required in the rules, our robot's size is 19.5cm (length); 13.5cm(width) and 27cm(height).
+For better stability we used differential with two motors at the rear axle and steering control as required in the rules, our robot's size is 19.5cm (length); 13.5cm(width) and 27cm(height).
 We constructed the robot as small as possible to fit into the parking area by the situation below:
 <div align=center>
 <table>
 <tr>